 heart, he lives in Seattle, Washington with his wife, Linda.
 They

-have three grown children, who also live in the Pacific Northwest.
+have three grown children and six grandchildren, who also live in the Pacific Northwest.

 He is a graduate of Willamette University in Salem, Oregon.
 He holds